Northern Virginia, Including Arlington, Tysons Corner, Alexandria, Fairfax, And McLean, Virginia Dentist

 SLEEP APNEA SYMPTOMS

-Because the breaks in breathing occur while the patient is asleep, the people who have this condition are very often unaware that sleep apnea is occurring.
-It is most often the spouse or other members of their household who notice the symptoms.
+Since the breaks in breathing occur while the patient is asleep, the people who have this condition are very often unaware that sleep apnea is occurring.
+It is most often their spouse or other members of their household who notice the symptoms.
 There are also secondary symptoms that can occur during waking hours from the sleep interruptions the patient is experiencing, such as:

 - Loud snoring

 - Chronic pauses in breathing patterns that last for a few seconds up to minutes in length